OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/manage-fee-collectors.md

 ## How to configure the fee collector addresses?

-Let's now look at how to configure the collector addresses for each of the fee types.
+Let's now look at how to configure the collector addresses for each fee type.

 ### Orbit base fee

 Orbit base fees are paid to the `infraFeeAccount` configured in your chain.
-You can get the current address configured, by calling the method `getInfraFeeAccount()` of the [ArbOwnerPublic](/build-decentralized-apps/precompiles/02-reference.md#arbownerpublic) precompile.
+You can retrieve the current configured address by calling the method `getInfraFeeAccount()` of the [ArbOwnerPublic](/build-decentralized-apps/precompiles/02-reference.md#arbownerpublic) precompile.
 For example:

 ```shell
 cast call --rpc-url $ORBIT_CHAIN_RPC 0x000000000000000000000000000000000000006B "getInfraFeeAccount() (address)"